-Tamara Feygin is an Associate Professor of Clinical Radiology at University of Pennsylvania and Children's Hospital of Philadelphia.
+Tamara Feygin is currently an Associate Professor of Clinical Radiology at the University of Pennsylvania, Perelman School of Medicine, and a Pediatric Neuroradiologist at The Children's Hospital of Philadelphia (USA).
 Her primary interests are fetal and neonatal imaging.
-She led the development and implementation of magnetic resonance "Fluoroscopy" in clinical practice for assessment of dynamic processes in fetuses.
-She is a dedicated Educator and Mentor of medical students, radiology residents and radiology and neuroradiology fellows.
+She led the development and implementation of magnetic resonance "fluoroscopy" in clinical practice for assessment of dynamic processes in fetuses.
+She is a dedicated educator and mentor for medical students, radiology residents and radiology and neuroradiology fellows.
+She is the Co-author of several books, chapters and scientific peer-reviewed papers.
 She has been invited to present her work nationally and internationally.
 She is a Member of the European Society of Neuroradiology, the Radiological Society of North America, the Society for Pediatric Radiology, and a Senior Member of the American Society of Neuroradiology.